lxwooxy/detectingdatabreach/README.md

 A similar classification was done with the Methods column.

-For the Records column, ill formatted entries were replaced with the mean of the records with the same organization type.
+For the Records column, ill-formatted entries were replaced with the mean of the records with the same organization type.

-The Years column had some ill formatted entries.
-For example, some entries had the year as 2004-05, 2004-06, etc. In these cases, the rows were duplicated for each year in the range, and the number of records split evenly between the years.
+The Years column had some ill-formatted entries.
+For example, some entries had the years as 2004-05, 2004-06, etc. In these cases, the rows were duplicated for each year in the range, and the number of records was split evenly between the years.

 ``` txt
      Entity                                             Year            Records     Organization type   Method